 Locking the Door Is No Longer Enough: Required Capabilities for Identity and Access Threat Prevention

 Given that the vast majority of hacking-related breaches – 81% by Verizon’s count – are due to compromised credentials, it’s increasingly critical to establish identity as one of the most fundamental aspects of security.
 Who is accessing your network and where?
 What privileges does each user have, and is the behaviour they are exhibiting suspicious?
 This is especially important given the proliferation of access points, devices, users, applications and geographically distributed work forces.
-In this blog, we define the key requirements and capabilities IT Leaders should be looking for in Identity and Access Threat Prevention (IATP) solutions, and the drivers they should support within the organisation.
+In this blog, we define the key requirements and capabilities IT Leaders should be looking for in Identity and Access Threat Prevention (IATP) solutions (also known as Conditional Access), and the drivers they should support within the organisation.

 Today the job of real-time policy enforcement and threat prevention still primarily falls to network firewalls and endpoint security products, much as it has for the past 20 years.
 While essential for security, these technologies make very binary allow/block decisions based on a specific and often static event or metadata within a network session or suspicious file.